What is wifi calling (VoWIFI)? How to Enable and Disable in a Phone?

-Wifi Calling is also known as Voice Over WiFi (VoWifi ) network.
+Wifi Calling is also known as Voice Over Wifi (VoWifi ) network.
 The feature transforms a wireless internet router with a broadband connection into a mobile tower for your in-house mobile phones.
 A phone connects to the telecom network operator using internet connectivity.
-You might be using the internet for voice calls (VoIP) for a long time, but VoWifi is different from the way it works.
+You might be using the Internet for voice calls (VoIP) for a long time, but VoWifi differs from how it works.

-The Wifi network is very common these days.
+The wifi network is widespread these days.
 The network provides access to the Internet over a wireless interface.
-It uses a router, which has an antenna for wireless network connection and ports to connect to Internet service providers.
+It uses a router with an antenna for wireless network connection and ports to connect to Internet service providers.

-There might be chances that you are carrying a mobile phone in a building basement, that phone may lose the GSM radio network.
-But if the phone supports wifi calling, then it will switch to the wifi network seamlessly.
-Enables telephony services, without a GSM cellular network.
+There might be chances that you are carrying a mobile phone in a building basement, and that phone may lose the GSM radio network.
+But if the phone supports wifi calling, it will switch seamlessly to the wifi network.
+Enables telephony services without a GSM cellular network.

 The internet packets tunnel to the mobile operator’s network.
 This enables the mobile operator to control the services for your mobile.

-Wifi Calling and VOIP – Are they both same?:
+Wifi Calling and VOIP – Are they both the same?:

-- VOIP or Voice Over IP looks similar to wifi calling as both use the internet for calls.
+- VOIP or Voice Over IP looks similar to wifi calling as both use the Internet for calls.
 But these are two different approaches.
-In VOIP, to make you need to install a third-party application e.g Skype.
+In VOIP, you must install a third-party application, e.g., Skype.

 - The back-end network of the internet provider is used.
 In VOIP, there will be no interaction with the core network of a mobile operator.

 - Wifi calling does not need any additional application on the phone.
-The phone authenticates itself with the core network as it is doing on a normal cellular network.
+The phone authenticates itself with the core network as a typical cellular network.

-- Adds more coverage to a mobile operator by using the WiFi network along with the existing telecom network.
+- Adds more coverage to a mobile operator using the wifi network along with the existing telecom network.

-- WiFi can be used in places where the strength of a cellular network is weak or no network.
+- Wifi can be used in places where the strength of a cellular network is weak or there is no network.

 - Fixed-line operators can also start mobile services without buying cellular networks.